kbjss071/NoteTaker/README.md

     - then the user should be presented with empty fields to enter a new note title and the notes' text in the right-hand column.

 ## Words done for this project
+- Created two HTML calls for `index.html` and `notes.html` in case certain urls are called
+- Created GET, POST, and DELETE methods to get data from a database, send a data to the database, and delete a data from the database.
+- Open a `Heroku` url to deploy the application.